deleayeni/Progressive-DevOps-Course/tests/test1-ui-backend/README.md

 ## 🧠 What to Do

-1. **Backend:**

-   - Start with a minimal Go server (backend0) that responds with `"ok"` on `/healthz`.
-   - Expand it into an API (backend1) that holds a counter in memory.
-   - Expose two endpoints:
-     - `GET /counter` → returns the current counter value.
-     - `POST /counter/increment` → increases the counter and returns the new value.

-2. **Frontend:**
+1. **Backend**: Build a Go HTTP server with health check and counter API endpoints
-   - Modify the Flutter app so it fetches and updates the counter value from the backend.
+2. **Frontend**: Modify the Flutter app to communicate with the backend via HTTP
-   - The app should display the counter retrieved from the server and update it via HTTP requests.
+3. **Integration**: Test that the counter persists across frontend restarts

 ## ✅ What "Done" Looks Like